SyedAfjal/SyedAfjal/README.md

 <!-- Level1: Simple bio and stats -->
 # Hi, I'm Syed!
 👨‍💻 I'm a senior at Stony Brook University studying [Technological Systems Management](https://www.stonybrook.edu/undergraduate-admissions/programs/tsm.php).<br/>
-📊 I'm interested in the field of data science, especially focusing on data analytics and data engineering.<br/>
+🛡️ I'm interested in the field of IT, especially cybersecurity, and in positions such as security analyst and security engineer.<br/>
-🌐 I'm currently learning Full Stack Web Development through [The Odin Project](https://www.theodinproject.com/paths)!<br/>
+🌐 I'm currently preparing for the CompTIA Security+ certification and gaining hands-on experience by completing cybersecurity labs on [TryHackMe](https://tryhackme.com/r/p/SyedAfjal)!<br/>

 # 💻 Tech Stack
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)